 - Recovery Maintenance- Recovery Maintenance group offers an opportunity for clients to practice skills around maintaining emotional regulation and balance in situations outside the program.

-So if you or someone you know suffer from laxative addiction, call our Laxative Abuse Treatment in Nashville Tennessee today and learn how we can properly and effectively treat your addiction and help you in the journey of recovery.
+So if you or someone you know suffer from laxative addiction, call our laxative abuse treatment program today and learn how we can properly and effectively treat your addiction and help you in the journey of recovery.